How Does an Online Payment Transaction Work?

 Ursula provides her payment information (credit card details) and smashes the Buy Now button, commited to purchasing a stunning, yet a bit expensive Donald Trump Toilet Paper roll;

-The payment gateway picks up the online payment transaction information and encrypts it, before swiftly sending it to the approved acquiring bank, along with other concurrent online payment transactions;
+The payment gateway picks up the online payment transaction information and encrypts it, before swiftly sending it to the approved payment processor, along with other concurrent online payment transactions;

-The acquiring bank passes the payment information along to the relevant card network - in our case, Mastercard;
+The payment processor passes the payment information along to the relevant card network - in our case, Mastercard;

 The card network performs a check with the issuing bank (the bank that issued Ursula's Mastercard) whether Ursula's transaction can be authenticated.
 If everything checks out at this stage, the online payment transaction is authorised and Ursula's card is immediately debited by the issuing bank;

 The issuing bank sends a confirmation of the payment authorization to the card network, thus letting Mastercard know that Ursula has been authorized to complete a $6.98 online transactions.
 By the way, this is when the issuing bank also informs Ursula that her card is being debited;

 The card network further confirms the validity of the online payment transaction to the payment processor and the payment gateway;